atreyasha/spp-explainability/docs/develop.md

 ### Tasks

-1. Practice to fine-tune content

-    1.  **TODO** figure out rough timing and flow

-        **DEADLINE:** *\<2021-07-02 Fri>*

-2. Final practice to hit 20 minutes
+1. Final practice to hit 20 minutes

+    1.  make screen recordings of each chapter to fine-tune everything

+        1.  reduce words in slides so that they function as guides

+        2.  do one final run in one-go to ensure everything works

+        3.  get feedback from live session

+    2.  do spell-check of all slides

+    3.  think again about adding more appendix slides for other counter points

         **DEADLINE:** *\<2021-07-07 Wed>*

-    1.  get feedback from live session

-    2.  consider adding red boxes to RE sample slides

-    3.  think of which slides to reduce emphasis on or remove for later timed practice

-    4.  bring up mistake on percentages in the defense

-    5.  do spell-check of all slides

-3. Prepare points for 30 minute questions

-    **DEADLINE:** *\<2021-07-08 Thu>*

-    1.  prepare general responses on paper

-    2.  prepare counter slides on three guidelines for evaluation, usefulness, explainability survey and target audiences

-    3.  or perhaps add more content to presentation slides which could already address points

 ### Admin